Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Alternative Spin Models

 For spin orientations we consider three fixed models representing extreme cases of Equation~\ref{eq:spin-alignment}: \begin{itemize} \item Isotropic (I): $p(\cos t_i) = 1 / 2$; $-1 < \cos t_i < 1$, i.e., $\zeta = 0$. \item Aligned (A): $p(\cos t_i) = \delta(\cos t_i - 1)$, i.e., $\zeta = 1$, $\sigma_i = 0$. \item Restricted (R): $p(\cos t_i) = 1$; $0 < \cos t_i < 1$, this is the same as I, except the spins are restricted to point above the orbital plane. \end{itemize}

-The isotropic distribution is motivated by dynamical or similarly disordered assembly scenarios.
-The aligned distribution is motivated by formation in an isolated binary, under the simplifying assumption that the stars remain perfectly aligned throughout their evolution.
-The restricted model R is only used to generate $\chi_{\rm eff}$ distributions which are positive but otherwise retain the same shape as a similar isotropic distribution I. Comparing pairs of restricted and isotropic models to the data provides another way to query whether our data favors binaries with $\chi_{\rm eff}>0$ or not.
-While we have mathematically defined the R model by assuming tilted spins, the same $\chi_{\rm eff}$ distribution as an R model can be generated with nonprecessing spins.
+The isotropic distribution is motivated by dynamical or similarly disordered assembly scenarios, while the aligned one better capture a population of isolated binaries, under the simplifying assumption that the stars remain perfectly aligned throughout their evolution.
+In order to assess any preferences in the data for binaries with $\chi_{\rm eff}>0$, we introduce the restricted model: it resembles the isotropic distribution, but limits tilt angles to be positive.
+While we have mathematically defined the R model by assuming tilted spins, the same $\chi_{\rm eff}$ distribution can be generated with nonprecessing spins.

+Here we perform our inference entirely through $\chieff$, whose 12 different distributions are illustrated in Figure \ref{fig:chieff_toymodels}.
+Since we do not have conclusive results on $\beta_q$ from Figure \ref{fig:dndm:hyperparameters_ab}, we cannot make a single simplifying assumption on the mass model, which the $\chieff$ distribution depends on.
+We therefore consider three limiting cases: two of these fix the mass ratio to fiducial values, $q=1$ and $q=0.5$.
+The third corresponds to a fixed parameter model with $\alpha=1, \mmin=5, \mmax=50$.
 Figure \ref{fig:chieff_toymodels} illustrates the $\chieff$ distributions implied by each of these scenarios.

-Following \cite{2017Natur.548..426F,2018ApJ...868..140T}, we calculate the evidence and compute the Bayes factors for the 12 different scenarios outlined above.
-Since the $\chieff$ distribution also depends on the distribution of masses, the Bayes factors are computed for three different mass distributions.
-Two of these fix the mass ratio to fiducial values, $q=1$ and $q=0.5$.
-The third corresponds to a fixed parameter model with $\alpha=1, \mmin=5, \mmax=50$.
+Following \cite{2017Natur.548..426F,2018ApJ...868..140T}, we calculate the evidence and compute the Bayes factors for each of the zero dimensional spin models.
+Results are provided in Table \ref{tab:odds_ratio}, with the low and isotropic distribution (LI) as the reference.